roopashreevenu/melluli-challenge-spring-hibernate/README.md

 * Open the repository in your favourite IDE (IntelliJ IDEA or Eclipse may be?).
 The repository has IntelliJ IDEA project files to get going out of the box.
 * Run the application from your IDE and follow the instructions on screen staring from the index file

+## Submitting Work

+* Fork this repository, make changes, commit, push to your fork and submit your fork url
+* Make your repository public

 ## Evaluation Criteria

 * Finishing all the tasks